[Notes for a talk to transhumanists in Second Life]

 5) The CHARACTER-SAPPING objection

-A fifth worry is that gradients of extreme well-being may be - again speaking informally - bad for our character.
+A fifth worry is that gradients of extreme well-being may be bad for our character.
 One thinks of partygoers who pursue a "hedonistic" lifestyle in the popular sense of the term, or drug addicts, or feckless parents who neglect their children.
 A futuristic example of character-deterioration might be variants of wireheading - perhaps in the guise of a neurochip that delivers undifferentiated bliss.
 In general, episodes of "unnaturally" extreme well-being tend to promote selfishness, egotism, impaired judgement, risk-taking, manic behaviour - and a lack of consideration for others.
 Surely, runs this objection, the future of life in the universe isn't foreshadowed by analogues of wireheading, heroin and crack cocaine?